mpiesiewicz/100DaysOfCode/day29-30 - password manager/README.md

 - Contains a nice menu bar and info section
 - Always encrypts the passwords on exit

-Passwords are stored in data.txt file, in a much safer format than just a plain text.
+Passwords are stored in data.json file, in a much safer format than just a plain text.
 Passwords are not encrypted, the format is pseudo encrypted, still better than plain text.

 Whenever somebody changes the stored form, the program will fail.